danielaparker/jsoncons/README.md

   The allocator type is not used for structures including vectors and strings that use large or variable amounts of memory, these always use the default allocators.

-- If you have implemented your own input and output handlers that derive from `json_input_handler` or `json_output_handler`, you will need to make some changes to method signatures, refer to the Changelog for details.
+- `json_input_handler` and `json_output_handler` have been changed to make the interfaces public non-virtual and the implementations private virtual.
+If you have implemented your own input and output handlers, or have passed json events to serializers or deserializers directly, you will need to make changes to your code, refer to the Changelog, and to the revised documentation and tutorials for details.

 - A bug has been fixed in `csv_reader`